ICRAR/daliuge-component-template/README.md

-# DALiuGE Components Project Template
+# DALiuGE Component Project Template

 This project template is the starting point for people who want to develop Python based **components** for the **[DALiuGE](https://daliuge.readthedocs.io)** workflow development and execution framework.
 It contains everything to get you started, including project setup, dependency installation and the actual installation procedure into the DALiuGE environment.